 Lake Hood Seaplane Base consists of Lake Hood, Lake Spenard and an adjacent gravel airstrip.
 LHD is considered the busiest seaplane base in the world, with approximately 500 float plane slips, and 500 wheeled airplane tie-downs.
 When the lake freezes in the winter, over 100 ski equipped airplanes use the ice runway.

 TSAIA Economic Impact Report

-(ANCHORAGE, Alaska) – The Anchorage Economic Development Corporation (AEDC), in conjunction with McDowell Group, recently completed an Economic Impact Study requested by Ted Stevens Anchorage International Airport (ANC).
+In 2012, the Anchorage Economic Development Corporation (AEDC), in conjunction with McDowell Group, completed an Economic Impact Study requested by Ted Stevens Anchorage International Airport (ANC).
 Some key findings in the study are:

 • ANC contributes more than 9,000 jobs directly and almost 6500 indirect or induced jobs to the Municipality of Anchorage, earning $1 billion in income.